ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 actual implementation of a distributed memory with all updates performed by message passing \[Hacken09\], \[Molka15\].
 Today, message latency and bandwidth are dominant factors in observed performance.

-One generally progresses through distinct levels as one increases the number of hardware threads that one is trying to exploit.
-Generally the order is: locking granularity, oversharing, using locks to provide existence guarantees, using atomic references to provide existence guarantees, poor cache locality between L3 caches or NUMA domains.
+Implementation issues impacted by the increasing number of hardware threads:
+- Locking granularity
+- Using locks to provide existence guarantees
+- Using atomic references to provide existence guarantees
+- Poor cache locality between L3 caches or NUMA domains.

 ### Locking Granularity
+Locking granularity refers to how many operations are protected by a single lock.
-In essence, locking granularity is the relative size of the scope that a single lock protects.
-The most coarse grained was a single lock serializing all access to the kernel "Big Kernel Lock" or "BKL" in Linux or "Giant" in FreeBSD.
-This was gradually improved to locking individual subsystems, then individual data structures, then fields in data structures.
-Even with fine grained locking, we frequently run in to the case of a widely referenced global resource (memory, routing table entry, etc) that can only be accessed by one thread at a time.
-Early on in SMP efforts lock contention could easily be addressed by moving from serializing all work in a subsystem (e.g. networking) to locking individual resources (e.g. sockets).
+The “Big Kernel Lock” or “BKL” in Linux or “Giant” in FreeBSD initially encompassed the entire kernel in a single lock.
+This evolved into locks for individual subsystems, then individual data structures, and finally fields in data structures.
+Even with fine grained locking, the case of a widely referenced global resource (memory, routing table entry, etc) that can only be accessed one at a time occurs.
 In general, locking granularity in FreeBSD is already relatively fine grained.

-### Oversharing
-Oversharing is a specific manifestation of coarse locking granularity.
-This is when a (typically) global lock is used to serialize access to a resource that is global that does not need to be.
-An example of this can be found in the logging of records by hwpmc (in-kernel support for hardware performance monitoring counters) in 11 vs 12.
-In 11 all cpus log their respective samples to a single global buffer that is protected by a global spin lock.
-On 12, each CPU has its own logging buffer.
-The only serialization required is disabling interrupts to prevent preemption by another thread or the timer interrupt responsible for copying samples.
-This change completely eliminated contention related overhead during sampling.
+Nonetheless, between FreeBSD 11 and FreeBSD 12 there are numerous examples of work done to reduce lock contention, either by increasing locking granularity, moving to per-cpu resuources, or reducing the frequency with which global updates occur.

 ### Locking for existence guarantees
 One can use a lock to guarantee that